kkolarov/sophy/README.md

 `Step 1` - A facebook page which serves as an identity of your bot.

-`Step 2` - A facebook app that contains the settings about the webhooks.
+`Step 2` - A facebook app that links a facebook page with your bot.

 `Step 3` - A [ngrok](https://ngrok.com) account